peter-rr/animals/README.md

 # animals
-Test repo just for fun and practice!
+Test repo just for fun and practice git commands!